Diego Méndez

-Diego Méndez Molero (born 29 August 2003) is a Spanish professional footballer who plays as a defensive midfielder for Rayo Vallecano B.
+Diego Méndez Molero (born 29 August 2003) is a Spanish professional footballer who plays as a defensive midfielder for Rayo Vallecano.

 Career

 A youth product of Rayo Vallecano, he began his senior career with their reserves in 2021 before signing a professional contract in the summer of 2022.
-He made his professional debut with the senior Rayo Vallecano team in a 3–1 Copa del Rey win over Mollerussa on 13 November 2022, scoring his side's second goal in the 51st minute.
+He made his professional debut with the senior Rayo Vallecano team in a 3–1 Copa del Rey win over CFJ Mollerussa on 13 November 2022, scoring his side's second goal in the 51st minute.
 He was promoted to their senior team in December 2022.

+Méndez made his La Liga debut on 29 December 2022, coming on as a late substitute for Sergio Camello in a 2–2 away draw against Girona FC.
+In January 2024, he suffered a knee injury which sidelined him for the remainder of the season.

+On 29 August 2024, Méndez extended his link with Rayo until 2028.
+The following 11 January, he was loaned to Segunda División side CD Eldense until June.